Is there a risk of catching Ebola from bats in the UK?

-The only disease associated with UK bats is European Bat Lyssavirus - EBLV (which has only been found in 15 individuals) and this can only be transmitted via direct contact (e.g. a bite or a scratch).
+The only disease associated with UK bats is rabies caused by European Bat Lyssaviruses (EBLVs) (which have only been found in a small number of bats) and this can only be transmitted via direct contact (e.g. a bite or a scratch).
 There is therefore no risk if you do not handle a bat.
 If for any reason you do need to handle a bat, wear gloves to do so.

-I've read lots of stories on the internet about bats flying into bedrooms at night and biting peole.
+I've read lots of stories on the internet about bats flying into bedrooms at night and biting people.
 Should I be worried?

 A lot of the information found on the internet on this subject relates to bats in other parts of the world where things are very different either in terms of the species of bats present (e.g. vampire bats that are only found in central and south America) or the diseases that bats in very different parts of the world may carry.